Search

 ## Search all files

-The **Search all files** option allows users to search across all files within a project.
+The **Search all files** option lets you search across all files within a project.
 When this option is **checked**, the search will include results from every file in the project.
 If the option is **unchecked**, the search will be limited to the current file only.

-This is useful for users who want to either perform a broad search across all files or focus on a specific file within the project.
+This is useful when performing a broad search across all files or focusing on a specific file within the project.